paddyw11/paiges-books/README.md

     -   __Feature 3 - Home Page__

-        The home page is dominated with an image and some header text infomrming the user of the site's main purpose with a prominent call to action button.
+        The home page is dominated with an image and some header text informing the user of the site's main purpose with a prominent call to action button.
 The navigation section contains links for clear procedures.

         <br><strong>Fig 03-A.  Home Page</strong><br><br>
         ![F03 Home Page](documentation/media/images/features/f3-home-page.png)

     -   __Feature 4 - Books Views__

-        The books view allow the user to easily scroll through a number of books and allows sorting by several attriburtes including price, genre and author.
+        The books view allow the user to easily scroll through a number of books and allows sorting by several attributes including price, genre and author.
 Using a card feature, each card displays the front cover of each book and includes a few details about each title.
 A scroll to top button allows the user to return to the start of the list.
-A pagination feature is inluded to allow users to navigate through a longer list of titles.
+A pagination feature is included to allow users to navigate through a longer list of titles.

         <br><strong>Fig-04-A.  All books view</strong><br><br>
         ![F04 Books Views](documentation/media/images/features/f4-all-books-view.png)

     -   __Feature 5 - Search, Filer and Sort__

         There are options available to the user on the navigation bar to filter the list of books and allow them to restrict the results to items they are particularly interested in.
 For example, the user can choose to just see books for a particular genre or just discounted prints using the 'offers' link.
-The user can also restrict the list of results based on a search term which will attempt to find matches in the book titles, description, genres and authors name.
+The user can also restrict the list of results based on a search term which will attempt to find matches in the book titles, description, genres and author's name.

         <br><strong>Fig-05-A.  Search by key term</strong><br><br>
         ![F05 Search by key term](documentation/media/images/features/f5-search-key-term.png)